 In the fall, bees and wasps seem to be everywhere you want to be!
 The weeks leading up to winter are important for bees, as they have to prepare for winter.
 The worker bees are putting in overtime to collect enough nectar to sustain the colony during the winter, as bees stay in their hives until spring with the exception of a few trips out during unseasonably warm days to eliminate waste.
 Wasps, on the other hand, take a break in the fall after having spent the whole summer gathering insects to feed the colony's young.
 In the fall, adult wasps enjoy a binge-diet of sweets and carbohydrates before they die at the first frost.
-The queen wasp lives a bit longer and spend winters alone, waiting for spring so they can create their own nest.
+The queen wasp lives a bit longer and spends winters alone, waiting for spring so they can create their own nest.

 Fall Stinging Insects Are More than a Nuisance